zanonmark/Google-4-TbSync/README.md

 ## How to use it

-You first need to [install TbSync](https://addons.thunderbird.net/addon/tbsync) and [generate your own Google API Console project credentials](https://github.com/zanonmark/Google-4-TbSync/wiki/How-to-generate-your-own-Google-API-Console-project-credentials).
+You first need to [install TbSync](https://addons.thunderbird.net/addon/tbsync) and [generate your own Google Cloud Console project credentials](https://github.com/zanonmark/Google-4-TbSync/wiki/How-to-generate-your-own-Google-Cloud-Console-project-credentials).
 Then do one of the following:

 ### Download an official release